9. Sleep Fundamentals: Guiding sleep detection

 and the paragraph on naps.
 Multiple naps and multiple nonwear periods can be entered per day.Leave cells for missing values blank.

 Column names are critical for the advanced sleeplog format: Date columns are recognised by GGIR as any column name with the word “date” in it.
 The advanced sleep log format is recognised by GGIR by looking out for the occurrence of at least two column names with the word “date” in their name.
 Wakeup times are recognised with the words “wakeup” in the column name.
-Sleeponset, to bed or in bed times are recognised as the columns with any of the following character combinations in their name: “onset”, “inbed”, “tobed”, or “lightsout”.
+Sleeponset times are recognised as columns with the word “onset” in the column name.
+Time of going to bed is recognised by column names “lightsout”, “inbed”, “tobed”, or “bedstart”.
+Time of getting up is recognised by column names “lightson”, “outbed”, or “bedend”.
 Napping times are recognised by columns with the word “nap” in their name.
 Nonwear times are recognised by columns with the word “nonwear” in their name.

 GGIR guesses the data format by looping over common date formats.
 If the date falls within 30 days of the start date of the accelerometer recording then the date format is assumed to be found.
 It starts with attempting “Y-m-d” (as in 2015-06-25).